AidenFavish/AidenFavish/README.md

 - 👋 Hi, I’m @AidenFavish
-- 👀 I’m interested in building apps
+- 👀 I’m starting to get into reinforcement learning
 - 🌱 I’m currently learning swift, python, and java
 - 💞️ I’m looking to collaborate on my app and machine learning projects!
 - 📫 How to reach me email me at aidenfavish@gmail.com